3 Critical Reasons You Need to Use Your Vacation Time

-My question for you is, do you get any vacation time and if so, do you use it?
-I know for some of you, it goes against what you think.
-You feel as if your kids depend on you, and they do-but you must first take care of yourself.
+Our question for you is, do you get any vacation time and if so, do you use it?
+For some of you, it may go against what you think.
+You feel as if your kids depend on you, and they do—but you must first take care of yourself.

 1. Don’t be afraid, it can help.

-In an issue of Children’s Ministry Magazine, Bernadette O’Shea writes an article about how we can easily fall victim to burnout.
+Bernadette O’Shea talks about how we can easily fall victim to burnout.
 Bernadette, a Christian- and private-school educator as well as a public speaker for more than 15 years, says she has been there.
 One of the indicators that you’re on a path to flaming out, she says, is that you’re afraid to take a break.

 She explains that some people have too much pride to take a day off from work.
 “People who are immature in a position can worry if their subordinates are a potential risk for them to lose their job.
 They fear that if they leave, someone will outshine them.”